kkphd/MMSE/README.md

-###The Jupyter Notebook for this project is located here [Link to MMSE Deliverable by kkphd](https://github.com/kkphd/MMSE/blob/master/Predicting-Cognitive-Impairment-KK-2020.ipynb)
+**The Jupyter Notebook for this project is located here:** [Link to MMSE Deliverable by kkphd](https://github.com/kkphd/MMSE/blob/master/Predicting-Cognitive-Impairment-KK-2020.ipynb)

 ## Predicting Cognitive Impairment